Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/04_shoot_projectiles/index.md

 }
 ```

-As you can see, in `Update`, we have used ``Vector3.Transform`` to orientate the direction vector with a quaternion.
-Indeed, `Vector3.Transform` works either with matrices or quaternions.
+As you can see, in `Update` we use `Vector3.Transform` to orient the direction vector with a quaternion. `Vector3.Transform` works with both matrices and quaternions.

-### Managing projectils in the Game1 class
+### Managing projectiles in the Game1 class

-The ``Game1`` class will manage the projectiles.
+The `Game1` class will manage the projectiles.
 We will add a list of projectiles in it.
 The class will be responsible for updating and drawing the projectiles.

-We will also add an ``UpdateProjectiles`` function and a ``AddProjectile`` function, to add a projectile in the managed projectiles list, that will be called from the ``Player``'s class when hitting the shooting input.
+We will also add an `UpdateProjectiles` function and an `AddProjectile` function to add a projectile to the managed projectiles list; `AddProjectile` will be called from the `Player` class when the shooting input is detected.

 ```csharp
 public class Game1 : Game